tylerah/capstone-project/database_explaination.md

 For other people to be able to run this code (accessing_s3_bucket_data):
-- Connect your computer’s postgres to the rds: o   Follow along with module 16.7.3 starting at 35 seconds into the video o   Name new server AWS o   Endpoint: yrbs-database.cmrpdimankmq.us-east-1.rds.amazonaws.com o   username: postgres o   password: postgres1 o   make a database in AWS server group called yrbs-database o   create table schema (code below)
+- Connect your computer’s postgres to the rds:
+    - Follow along with module 16.7.3 starting at 35 seconds into the video
+    - Name new server AWS
+    - Endpoint: yrbs-database.cmrpdimankmq.us-east-1.rds.amazonaws.com
+    - username: postgres
+    - password:
+    - make a database in AWS server group called yrbs-database
+    - create table schema (code below)
--   Create a gitignore (that ends in .py and is in the same folder as file) and add: o   ACCESS_ID = "" o   ACCESS_KEY = "" o   db_password =  “”
+-   Create a gitignore (that ends in .py and is in the same folder as file) and add:
+    - ACCESS_ID = ""
+    -  ACCESS_KEY = ""
+    - db_password =  “”

 Here is the creating table schema: